-Inspections were conducted in several buildings that are part of a larger facility that includes 140 structures on a 400acre site.
+Inspections were conducted in several buildings that are part of a larger facility that includes 140 structures on a 400-acre site.
 The structures in the facility vary in age; the oldest building is a wooden structure dating from 1889, and the newest is a six-story ductile frame structure completed in 1979.
 Most of the buildings were constructed between 1930 and 1950.
-The site contained unreinforced masonry buildings that have been structurally retrofitted by surrounding the brick walls with a reinforced concrete structure.
+The site contains unreinforced masonry buildings that have been structurally retrofitted by surrounding the brick walls with a reinforced concrete structure.

-Studies of the earthquake vulnerability 36 of the buildings in this facility have been conducted by a structural engineering firm.
-The seismic criteria used in the study was a maximum site acceleration of 0.25g with a period of 0.5 seconds and a dynamic amplification of 3.
+Studies of the earthquake vulnerability of 36 of the buildings in this facility have been conducted by a structural engineering firm.
+The seismic criteria used in the study were a maximum site acceleration of 0.25g with a period of 0.5 seconds and a dynamic amplification of 3.0.
 The evaluation focused primarily on structural hazards.
 Even before the study, however, buildings known to lack earthquake resistance had been evacuated.

-A tour of several buildings showed that a number of nonstructural earthquake hazard reduction measures had already been implemented.
-All buildings with resident patients had emergency standby power provided by diesel generators that activate within seven seconds of a power failure.
+A number of nonstructural earthquake hazard reduction measures have already been implemented.
+All buildings with resident patients have emergency standby power provided by diesel generators that activate within seven seconds of a power failure.
 Cooling systems are self-contained and not dependent on water sources that could also fail.

 Two buildings in the nursing care section of the facility were inspected.
-These buildings were chosen because they house long term patients, all of who are disabled.
-Of the two buildings, one had been retrofitted to reduce earthquake hazards, and the other had not.
-The differences between these two buildings were significant.
-For example, the retrofitted building had the following features:

-1) T-bars supporting the ceiling acoustic tiles that were connected to the upper floors by wires.
+These buildings were chosen because they house longterm patients, all of whom are disabled.
+Of the two buildings, one has been retrofitted to reduce earthquake hazards, and the other has not.
+The differences between these two buildings are significant.
+For example, the retrofitted building has the following features: 1) T-bars supporting the ceiling acoustic tiles are connected to the upper floors by wires.

-All lighting fixtures were also connected to the upper floor by means of wires, independent of the T-bars.
-The flexible conduits were also clipped to these wire supports.
+2) All lighting fixtures are also connected to the upper floor by means of wires, independent of the T-bars.
+The flexible conduits are also clipped to these wire supports.

-3) Gas inlet lines had Sentinel Valves, which detect earthquakes and shut off the gas supply to the building.
-After manual inspection of the building to ensure there are no gas leaks, they are manually reset.
+3) Gas inlet lines have Sentinel valves, which detect earthquakes and shut off the gas supply to the building.
+Following an earthquake and after manual inspection of the building to ensure that there are no gas leaks, the valves are manually reset.

-4) Closet and storage cabinets were built in, so that they would not topple over in an earthquake.
+4) Closet and storage cabinets are built in, so that they will not topple over in an earthquake.

-5) Television sets were mounted on steel hardware, preventing them from swaying and falling in the event of an earthquake.
+5) Television sets are mounted on steel hardware to prevent them from swaying and falling in the event of an earthquake.

-6) Telephone receivers in the hallways were screw-mounted on holders attached to the walls, so they would not be thrown off the hook during earthquake shaking.
+6) Telephone receivers in the hallways are screw-mounted on holders attached to the walls, so they will not be thrown off the hook during earthquake shaking.

-7) Electrical switching gear and pipelines in the basement were anchored.
+7) Electrical switching gear and pipelines in the basement are anchored.

-8) Oxygen cylinders were connected to pressure regulators with coiled copper tubing and strapped to the walls with chains, to keep them from falling down.
+8) Oxygen cylinders are connected to pressure regulators with coiled copper tubing and strapped to the walls with chains to keep them from falling down.

-The building that houses the four boilers that provide steam to the facility had been evaluated and determined to be strong enough to withstand earthquake forces.
-The boilers and all ancillary equipment, including exhaust lines, panels and other equipment were either braced to specially constructed steel structures or anchored to the floor.
-In several locations, piping connections had sections of flexible piping installed to absorb the relative motion during earthquakes.
-Most pipelines independently braced to either the floor or were also the ceiling.
+The building that houses the four boilers that provide steam to the facility was evaluated and determined to be strong enough to withstand earthquake forces.
+The boilers and all ancillary equipment, including exhaust lines, panels, and other equipment are either braced to specially constructed steel structures or anchored to the floor.
+In several locations, piping connections have sections of flexible piping installed to absorb the relative motion during earthquakes.
+Most pipelines are also independently braced to either the floor or the ceiling.

-Other safety features were evident.
-All buildings requiring power for patient care were provided with back-up power from diesel generators with closed-loop cooling systems.
+Other safety features are evident.
+All buildings requiring power for patient care are provided with back-up power from diesel generators with closed-loop cooling systems.
 The fuel stored on site is sufficient to operate these generators for at least four days.
-All hallways and stairwells were fitted with battery pack emergency lights good for four to eight hours.
+All hallways and stairwells are fitted with battery pack emergency lights good for four to eight hours.